microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 3: Export anonymized data to a storage account

-1. Go to the `FHIR CALLS` collection in Postman and prepare a request for a de-identified `$export` from the FHIR service to the "**expsa**" storage account you configured in the previous step.
-You can create a new request by clicking on the existing `GET List Patients` request and selecting **Duplicate** from the **View more actions** menu.
-Select **Rename** and name the new request `GET Export Anonymized FHIR Data` (the `GET` should already be there on the left).
+1. Now you will go to the `FHIR CALLS` collection in Postman and prepare a new request for a de-identified `$export`.
+This call will cause the FHIR service to de-identify and export all resources to the "**expsa**" storage account you configured in the previous step.

+> You can create a new request in Postman by clicking on the existing `GET List Patients` request and selecting **Duplicate** from the **View more actions** menu.
+Select **Rename** and name the new request `GET Export Anonymized FHIR Data` (the `GET` should already be present on the left).

-  The general format of the request will be:
+  The general format of the request string will be:

   ```sh
   GET {{fhirurl}}/$export?_container={{containerName}}&_anonymizationConfig={{configFileName}}
   ```
   It's recommended to add the `containerName` and `configFileName` parameters to your `fhir-service` environment in Postman.
-Otherwise, you will need to put these names directly in the request.
+Otherwise, you will need to put these names directly in the request string.

-2. In Postman, go to the **Authorization** tab for the request and make sure that **Inherit auth from parent** is selected.
+2. In Postman, go to the **Authorization** tab for the new request and make sure that **Inherit auth from parent** is selected.

-  The `$export` operation has these required headers.
+3. The `$export` operation has these required headers.
 Below there is a screenshot of the **Headers** tab in Postman.

 + `Accept: application/fhir+json`
 + `Authorization: Bearer {{bearerToken}}`